 At this point, you’ll follow the guidelines given in part 1 of this series.
 You’ll follow your maintenance plan-meaning you’ll track calories-a larger percentage of the time (maybe Monday-Friday), and then you’ll loosen up the reigns a bit a smaller percentage of the time (maybe Saturday-Sunday) by using some combination of:

 Eyeballing food and estimating calories

 Subjectively eating until full but not “gross and stuffed”

 Simply tracking/not exceeding the overall calories on your maintenance plan using more of a freestyle/grazing approach (no set number of meals and not worrying about macro composition)

 THIS is how to maintain weight loss after dieting. 👌

 I’ll stop there for today.
-In the next installment, I’ll cover the VERY important of self-monitoring and setting thresholds during weight maintenance.
+In the next installment, I’ll cover the VERY important topic of self-monitoring and setting thresholds during weight maintenance.